Bowdoin College Catalogue and Academic Handbook

 ASNS 2055 (c, IP) Unearthing China: Archaeology, History, and Nationalism

 Seminar.
-Explores the indispensable role of Chinese archaeology in the nation-building and national history in the 20th and 21st centuries.
+Explores the indispensable role of Chinese archaeology in the nation-building and national history in the twentieth and twenty-first centuries.
 Considers critical development in theory and practice in the discipline alongside discoveries of national and global significance, and examines debates and controversies related to the origin of Chinese civilization, national history, and cultural identity.
 Through the lens of Chinese archaeology, students critically engage modern China from the perspectives of how its past have been unearthed, reconstructed, and narrated.
 This course is part of the following field(s) of study: East Asia.
 It fulfills the pre-modern and non-Euro/US requirements for history majors and minors.
 (Same as: HIST 2893)

 ASNS 2056 (c, IP) Modernizing China (1912-2012)